hafizpatwary/flask-diet-app/README.md

 -- Diet, food and homepage can be in the same file

 * Bear in mind that GCP only allows one static IP address **per region**.
-A problem encountered during development was that getting internal server error.
+A problem encountered during development was getting internal server error.
 This was because SQL network was set to a ephermal IP address.
 This meant a lot of time lost figuring the issue. **Get different static IP address to save internal server errors.**

 * Functionalities: